kleymik/treacl/README.md

             setattr(self, name, t := Treacl())             # I am the walrus return t

-That's it!
+That's it.

-<a id="orgd085908"></a>
+<a id="org50ccbd0"></a>

-# Examples
+# examples

 ./treacl/examples:

--   configuration.py  - just a simple sample configuration expressed using treacl
+-   `configuration.py`  - just a simple sample configuration expressed using treacl
--   yaml.py           - sample yaml converted to equivalent treacl
+-   `yaml.py`           - sample yaml converted to equivalent treacl
--   xml.py            - sample xml converted to equivalent treacl
+-   `xml.py`            - sample xml converted to equivalent treacl
--   json.py           - sample json converted to equivalent treacl
+-   `json.py`           - sample json converted to equivalent treacl
--   ssl<sub>x509</sub><sub>cert.py</sub>  - deconstruction of a TLS certificate
+-   `ssl_x509_cert.py`  - deconstruction of a TLS certificate

--   divide<sub>by</sub><sub>7.py</sub>    - traversal of small graph to determine if divisible by 7
+-   `divide_by_7.py`    - traversal of small graph to determine if divisible by 7
--   table.py          - quirky representation of a table/matrix as a DAG using treacl
+-   `table.py`          - quirky representation of a table/matrix as a DAG using treacl

--   standard<sub>model.py</sub> - particle physics, gluons, leptons, etc, a graph of how they group and interact illustrates using getProp and addProp so that attributes can be reserved to emphasize the main tree/graph structure
+-   `standard_model.py` - particle physics, gluons, leptons, etc, a graph of how they group and interact illustrates using getProp and addProp so that attributes can be reserved to emphasize the main tree/graph structure
--   universe.py       - a start at spatial hierarchy of like, everything
+-   `universe.py`       - a start at spatial hierarchy of like, everything

-<a id="orgb188fae"></a>
+<a id="org5ac9db4"></a>

-# Acknowledgements / Related
+# acknowledgements / related

 This idiom/construct isn't new.
 Getting new behaviour using the dunder methods setattr, getattr, or delattr is widespread.
 Other dynamic languages may or may not support such dynamic attributes by